Why is it the FAMU-FSU College of Engineering?

 Students at the college are enrolled in either FAMU or FSU but, after completing pre-requisites (undergraduates) study, research and learn together on the shared campus.
 They enjoy all the same professors, staff and facilities that benefit from the association with two leading national, public universities.
 After degree completion, students graduate from their home university (either FAMU or FSU).
 They are alumni of their respective universities and the FAMU-FSU College of Engineering.

 Graduate students at the FAMU-FSU College of Engineering enroll through either university and work and research in one of the many nationally-renowned engineering research laboratories adjacent to the engineering campus.
-The National High Magnetic Field Laboratory, Florida Center for Advanced Aero-Propulsion, Center for Advanced Power Systems and RIDER Center are a few of the engineering labs associated with the college and our graduate programs.
+The National High Magnetic Field Laboratory, Florida Center for Advanced Aero-Propulsion, Center for Advanced Power Systems, High-Performance Materials Center and RIDER Center are a few of the engineering labs associated with the college and our graduate programs.

 All of our faculty are jointly appointed at both Florida A&M and Florida State universities.
 In fact, being the nexus of two top-ranked, highly-respected universities gives us what we consider to be a great advantage.
 It also gives our students the unique learning environment they need to become the engineers of tomorrow and leaders who embrace and champion multi-identity engineering as a valued standard.
 (You can learn more about how we’re embracing our intersectionality here.)